rayillasaiprakash/rayillasaiprakash.github.io/README.md

 - Language Documentation
 - Digital Humanities
 - GIS for Linguistic Research
+### Research Motivation

+My interest in Telangana Telugu began with a personal experience during my school years.
+Hearing my home variety of Telugu treated differently from other regional varieties made me reflect on questions of language, identity, and linguistic diversity.
+Years later, studying linguistics provided me with the theoretical framework to understand concepts such as language attitudes, dialect prestige, and language variation.
+Those experiences continue to shape my research today.
 ## 📂 Featured Research Projects

 | Project | Focus |